 Virginia is certified in the Leadership Circle 360 Feedback instrument and Leadership Culture survey.

 John has combined corporate athleticism, outdoor education and embodied leadership into a truly comprehensive mind/body practice for building better executives.
 His approach integrates: corporate psychology, team-building, systems thinking, Emotional Intelligence, sports training, experiential learning and neuroscience principles.
 As a senior faculty member at National Outdoor Leadership School (NOLS) for a decade, John trained instructors to run high stakes, real world professional training expeditions and his work helped take the NOLS curriculum to a new level, designing programs which led to NOLS signing NASA as a corporate client.
 John is a Master Somatic Coach through Strozzi Institute and has a Masters in Applied Behavioral Science from the Leadership Institute of Seattle.
 John was based within Microsoft for his thesis work, examining teamwork and leadership in rapidly changing high tech and entrepreneurial settings.
 He started his own personal and professional coaching company in 1997 (the Ascent Institute) and now is in partnership with his wife and fellow leadership coach Virginia Rhoads at Jempe Center.
 Through his practice he has created a truly unique approach to leadership training, a meld of physical, mental and emotional to achieve elite performance in leaders who then thrive in today’s challenges.
-He has designed and devlivered several comprehensive "leadership bench" training programs for Microsoft and Group Health.
+He has designed and delivered several comprehensive "leadership bench" training programs for Microsoft and Group Health.
 In his personal life, John in an adventurer at heart and a passionate photographer.
 His adventures have ranged from photographing an Everest expedition to a multi-month bike tour in New Zealand.
 He has expanded his own limits through experiences like climbing Mt Rainier, door-to-door, in 24 hrs, and participating in shamanic rituals with indigenous tribes deep in the Amazonian rain forest.
 His latest passion is learning how to be a steward of Pegasus Ranch -- splitting firewood, harvesting fruit, planting trees, clearing trails, mending fences, tending beehives, and building things.

 John is certified in the Leadership Circle 360 Feedback instrument and Leadership Culture survey, as well as the Learning In Action Technologies Emotional Intelligence Self Awareness instrument.
+He is a certified Master Somatic Coach through Strozzi Institute.

 Jempe Center is located at Pegasus Ranch on South Whidbey Island, 30 miles north of Seattle.
 To learn more about our home base of operations please visit our personal website @ PegasusRanch.us.